5 Commonwealth

 Walter Baylies died in May of 1936.
 After his death, 5 Commonwealth was closed and Charlotte Baylies lived at the Ritz-Carlton Hotel during the winter and at their Taunton home in the summer.
 She died in April of 1939.

-On December 15, 1939, the estate of George P. Upham transferred the property to Ralph G. Coburn, an attorney, for the benefit of the Baylieses’ six children, and on March 1, 1940, they transferred the property to the New England Trust Company as trustees of the Baylies Real Estate Trust.
+5 Commonwealth continued to be owned by the trust established under George P. Upham’s will and, on December 15, 1939, the trustees transferred the property to Ralph G. Coburn, an attorney, for the benefit of the Baylieses’ six children, and on March 1, 1940, they transferred the property to the New England Trust Company as trustees of the Baylies Real Estate Trust.